solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 when heated in the same way.

-442 J. L. Smith—Carbon Compounds in Meteorites.
+442 J. L. Smith---Carbon Compounds in Meteorites.

 also with the nickeliferous iron found in both the stoney and